-6. Conflict of Interest – J. Merchant states there is a Conflict of Interest as evident with copies of petition that were provided by B. Petersen during Public Commentary.
+6. Conflict of Interest – J. Merchant states there is a Conflict of Interest as evident with copies of petition FOR REFERENDUM that were provided by B. Petersen during Public Commentary.
 Read definition of Conflict of Interest and obvious existence.
 (M/S) J. Merchant/no second makes a Motion to end meeting now due to Conflict of Interest.
 B. Hawkins spoke to seeing petition for first time this evening and would like answers as to why the owners of M-88 property has been held up.
 B. Stridiron responds that the document is a referendum and not a petition.
 States he had recused himself from prior meetings.
 B. Hawkins, reiterates that he questions the legality of existing referendum presented.
 B. Stridiron states there is a current Moratorium that prohibits any progress for the property owners.
 Discussion ensued which included input from S. Kopriva that spoke to details of Moratorium and that the Clerk is the individual responsible for ensuring the process of the Referendum.
 C. Shoemaker asks for further definition of Referendum and its process.
 Further discussion ensued.
 B. Stridiron states there is no Conflict of Interest on his part.
 L. Carlton states she is impartial and has no Conflict of Interest and trusts her fellow Commission members to make the same statement.
 J. Merchant asks how the Referendum was presented by B. Stridiron, J. Kulka and B. Budros to residents approached by them for signature.
 J. Kulka states he signed the petition and his understanding of the referendum.
 He did not initiate the conversation.
 States he feels he can be objective and unbiased.
 Does not feel signing the petition impacts his position as a Commissioner.
 B. Budros states she did circulate the petition but prior to that did vote on the factors which she found to be confusing.
 When the process reached the Board, she requested the Board not vote as she did not feel the proper procedure had been followed.
 Reiterates the process which was followed for a Referendum.
 B. Budros feels that those speaking tonight do not understand definition of a Referendum.
 Discussion ensued with B. Budros stating she does not have a Conflict of Interest and will not sit through another meeting with her integrity being questioned.
 B. Stridiron summarizes and suggests that emotions settle down and get back to the agenda upon the direction of the Township Board.
 (M/S) J. Merchant/C. Shoemaker makes a Motion to end meeting now due to Conflict of Interest and continued need for review with Board.
 Discussion ensued with C. Shoemaker stating he is not an expert on Referendums and not accusing anyone but states the instructions were perfectly clear when reviewing a Zoning change.
 L. Carlton agrees the Zoning Ordinances are lacking and agrees that S. Kopriva gave clear directions to follow when reviewing.
 J. Kulka spoke to the Right to Petition and reviewed with further discussion.
 Roll Call Vote: J. Merchant – yes, C. Shoemaker – no, B. Hawkins – no, J. Kulka – no, B. Stridiron – no, L. Carlton – no, B. Budros – no. Failed 6-1.

 7. Purpose of Special Meeting